-Some women go through perimenopause (the transitional period before entering menopause) and menopause (when your periods stop and you become permanently infertile), without experiencing any typical symptoms like hot flushes, night sweats and mood swings.
+Some women go through the menopause transition and menopause without experiencing any typical symptoms like hot flushes, night sweats and mood swings.

 As a normal life event that designates the end of fertility, natural menopause may involve various physical and emotional changes.

-If you had induced menopause, early menopause (before age 45) or went for a prolonged time without menstrual periods (for example, because of excessive exercising or dieting), you may be at a greater risk later in life for health problems such as heart disease and osteoporosis, since you spent a long time without the protective effect of oestrogen.
+If you had induced menopause, early menopause, or went for a prolonged time without menstrual periods (for example, because of excessive exercising or dieting), you may be at a greater risk later in life for health problems such as heart disease and osteoporosis.
+This is because you lived for many years without the protective effects of oestrogen.

 Hysterectomy and menopause

-Having a partial or sub-total hysterectomy refers to the removal of the uterus and preserving the cervix and does not refer to the ovaries.
-After a partial hysterectomy, you will usually continue to produce hormones and will therefore not experience early menopausal symptoms unless some nerves and blood supply to the ovaries have been damaged during the procedure.
+After a partial hysterectomy, women usually continue to produce hormones (as they still have their ovaries).
+They’ll therefore not experience early menopausal symptoms, unless nerves and blood supply to the ovaries have been damaged during the procedure.

-Reviewed and updated by Dr Dr Carol Thomas MBChB (UCT) FCOG (SA) MMed (O&G) (UCT), Specialist Gynaecologist in private practice, Cape Town, Secretary South African Menopause Society and Director of the WomanSpace.
-March 2015.
-(Previously reviewed by Dr Mike Davey, President of the South African Menopause Society, and Prof B. Schaetzing MD, FCOG (SA), FRCOG, PhD.
-Part-time Consultant, Dept of Obstetrics & Gynaecology, Faculty of Health Sciences, University of Stellenbosch
+Reviewed and updated by Dr Carol Thomas MBChB (UCT) FCOG (SA) MMed (O&G) (UCT), specialist gynaecologist in private practice, Cape Town, President of the South African Menopause Society and Director of the WomanSpace and iMobiMaMa.
+March 2017.